Prevalence of rabies: Benelux

+However, in 2024, a case of rabies was detected in a cat in the Netherlands, with laboratory tests finding the cat had been infected with the European bat lyssavirus 1 (EBLV-1).

 Germany

 Nine deaths from rabies were reported in Germany between 1981 and 2005.
 Two were caused by animal bites within Germany (one fox, one dog), and four were acquired abroad.
-In the remaining three cases, the source was an transplant from an infected donor who had died of heart failure prior to developing rabies symptoms.
-On 28 September 2008, the World Organisation for Animal Health declared Germany as free of rabies.
+In the remaining three cases, the source was a transplant from an infected donor who had died of heart failure prior to developing rabies symptoms.
+On 28 September 2008, the World Organisation for Animal Health declared Germany free of rabies.